linksmart/nifi-client-certificate-authentication-setup/README.md

 browsers with the trusted client certificate can visit the Nifi UI.
 Username-password authentication is not allowed.

 ## Quick Start
-Run the setup script to generate necessary configurations.
-You can modify some parameters inside this script:
+Run the interactive setup script to generate necessary configurations:
 ```
 ./setup.sh
 ```